privacy first

 If you'd rather not: Install the compiler with npm install -g @axint/compiler and run it locally.
 The CLI and the playground produce identical output.

-Registry Privacy
+Registry privacy

 Published Templates: The registry stores metadata and source code for templates you choose to publish.
 This data is intentionally public so others can discover and use your templates.